SoCoTech-Hub/void14/apps/analytics-dash/README.md

 ### analytics_used_files

-Table Files that have already been used for training and predictio
+Table Files that have already been used for training and predictions